Made For Purchasing Managers

 Procurement Tips for the Busy Purchasing Manager

-While there never seems to be enough hours in the day to complete everything that needs to be done, there are some ways you can accomplish your tasks in ways that require less time.
+While there never seem to be enough hours in the day to accomplish everything, there are some ways to do it in less time.
 Following these tips will help you get the job done faster without sacrificing the really important stuff: quality, order turn times, budgets, and established relationships.

-When a customer places an order but they call out the wrong material for their application, who loses?
-Obviously the customer loses time and money, and you might as well.
-But even if the customer has to deal with the fallout, a lot of soft costs land on your shoulders.
+When a customer places an order but selects the wrong material for their application, who loses?
+Obviously, the customer loses time and money, and you might as well.
+And even if the customer has to deal with the fallout, you will incur many soft costs.

 The time spent resourcing, certifying, and rescheduling to get the right material usually becomes your problem, and seldom does the customer understand that you have other priorities.
 When you have a good understanding of metal, along with its common applications, properties, and general traits, you are more able to advise your customer and save both of you plenty of headaches.